survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ```

 Brunch comes with commands like `brunch new`, `brunch watch --server`, and `brunch build --production`.
 It contains a lot out of the box and can be extended using plugins.

-T> There is an experimental [Hot Module Replacement runtime](https://www.npmjs.com/package/hmr-brunch) for Brunch.

 ### Rollup